Exchanging your foreign driving licence

 - licences from the designated countries must be current at the time the application for exchange is received at DVA.
 If your driving test was not passed in the designated country that issued your current driving licence you may not be able to exchange, please contact DVA for advice

-- licences from the Isle of Man or the Channel Islands are acceptable for exchange if issued after 1 April 1991; those issued in any EEA country may be valid for exchange even if they have expired but must be supported by a Letter of Entitlement from the issuing authority which they have obtained within the last 3 months
+- licences from the Isle of Man or the Channel Islands are acceptable for exchange if issued after 1 April 1991; those issued in any EEA country may be valid for exchange even if they have expired but must be supported by a Letter of Entitlement from the issuing authority which they have obtained within the last two months

 - when exchanging a licence from a designated country in order to obtain a NI driving licence which confers entitlement to drive vehicles with manual transmission, DVA must be satisfied that the driving test was passed in a vehicle with manual transmission - otherwise the NI licence will be restricted to vehicles with automatic transmission